stephanmantler/suncalc/README.md

 #### 2020 FORK UPDATE:

-Previously if you wanted to get the sunset in London and you lived in LA, the result would be the datetime in LA that sunset is in London.
-In this fork that has been switched to instead should the datetime as if you are in London.
+Previously, if you lived in LA and wanted to know what time sunset is in London, you would get the sunset in LA time.
+This means whatever device runs this code will show time in its local timezone.
+This fork instead returns the datetime in the timezone of the location that was passed in.
+So, if you ask for sunset in London you'll get 17:00 instead of 11:00.

 To accomplish this the "Intl" standard library is used in conjunction with code borrowed from the tzLookup project.
-Support is dependendent on support for the "Intl" library which is [at 96% for modern usage](https://caniuse.com/?search=Intl.DateTimeFormat) but serverside and embedded should double check this.
+Support is dependendent on support for the "Intl" library which is [at 96% for regular users](https://caniuse.com/?search=Intl.DateTimeFormat) but serverside and embedded should double check this.

 To install with NPM use `suncalc-tz` instead of `suncalc` to download this fork.